venkatpx/dcos-docs/1.9/usage/managing-services/package-api.md

 menu_order: 10
 ---

-The package management API allows you to install DC/OS services from DC/OS packages stored in a DC/OS package registry, such as the [Mesosphere Universe](/docs/1.9/overview/concepts/#mesosphere-universe).
+The Package Management API allows you to install DC/OS services from DC/OS packages stored in a DC/OS package registry, such as the [Mesosphere Universe](/docs/1.9/overview/concepts/#mesosphere-universe).

 The [DC/OS Package Manager (Cosmos) component](/docs/1.9/overview/architecture/components/#dcos-package-manager) runs on all master nodes.